Helping Angry Preteens

 When our children tried to get their upset feelings heard, most of us parents did what the culture recommends.
 We tried to get them to stop crying, and to stop being angry.
 We told them their upsets were petty.
 We excluded them until they could compose themselves.
 That’s considered sensible parenting, but it has the effect of walling our children off from the feel of our support.
 So when the fear and sadness they have stored since early childhood erupts, it is cloaked in anger because their feelings of isolation have created a thick shell covering the frightened, vulnerable feelings they need to express in healing tears and trembling anger.

-Why she says, “You Never Listen To Me,”
+Why they say, “You Never Listen To Me,”

-Even if you were fortunate enough to understand early on that listening to your daughter’s upsets was healing, there are most likely still some feelings she’s been holding onto that have fermented into anger over time.
-These feelings are most likely rooted in her implicit memory, where there’s no conscious recall of the incidents that caused them to adhere there.
-She brings her upsets to you because you’re safe and you love her.
+Even if you were fortunate enough to understand early on that listening to your child’s upsets was healing, there are most likely still some feelings they’ve been holding onto that have fermented into anger over time.
+These feelings are most likely rooted in their implicit memory, where there’s no conscious recall of the incidents that caused them to adhere there.
+They bring their upsets to you because you’re safe and you love them.
 The feelings morph into, “You never listen to me!” or “What do you care?” or, “Get out!
 You don’t understand, and you never will!”
 They float free of their anchor in early hard times, and glom onto you.

 This is not fair or fun, but it’s no fault of yours.
 However hard we parents work at loving and guiding our children, we can’t and don’t do a perfect job.
 Our children need a listener to help heal the hurt, and often, the hurt they need to tell us about involves us, or is projected onto us from hidden early hurts.
 So it can become tricky to listen fully as they target us on the way to releasing the feelings that eat away at their happiness.